 - Active Duty and veterans of the U.S. Armed forces may qualify for special discounts.
 Make sure to confirm with property manager to see if your vacationing group qualifies for a special offer.

-- Some homes are primarily designed for specific groups of guests.
-Large event homes are great for weddings, receptions and corporate meetings.
-Some properties appeal to wildlife enthusiasts.
-Other rentals are positioned close to night life.
-If there's a specific Morehead City activity that you love, look for rental properties that cater especially to you.
+- Some homes are primarily suited for particular groups of vacationers.
+Event homes are best for weddings, receptions and corporate escapes.
+Some homes cater to beach bums.
+Other properties are situated close to music venues.
+If there's a certain Morehead City atteaction which you just love, search for rental properties that cater especially to your needs.

-Nearly all rental properties in Morehead City are privately operated and many are represented by experienced local rental management companies.
-Property management companies leverage scale, technology and working experience to provide simple and easy operational management on behalf of the property owner..
+Virtually all rental homes in Morehead City are privately operated and many are represented by well-known local property management companies.
+Owners typically choose management companies to manage online advertising, housekeeping services and regular maintenance.

 Where to find and reserve a great rental property:

-Do you think " Beautiful Ocean Side/Sound Side View 3 BR 3.5 Baths Cottage at Atlantic Beach " is the perfect vacation property for your upcoming vacation?
-Read through this checklist to ensure it fits all of your preferences.
+Before you book " Beautiful Ocean Side/Sound Side View 3 BR 3.5 Baths Cottage at Atlantic Beach ", read through our brief collection of factors to consider.

 Let's Discuss Amenities

 What home features is your group interested in?
 Are you looking for a rental home with outdoor kitchen?
 Do you desire to be far from the crowds, or close to a city setting?
 Are extras like beach chairs, grills, umbrellas, beach carts or coolers at your disposal and included with your rental home payment?
 Make a list of "needs and desires" from your group to help narrow your search to the most suitable property.